privacypatterns/patterns/patterns/Privacy-dashboard.md

 ##Forces/Concerns##

 As in other access mechanisms, showing a user's data back to them can create new privacy problems.
 Implementers should be careful not to provide access to sensitive data on the dashboard to people other than the subject.
 For example, showing the search history associated with a particular cookie to any user browsing with that cookie can reveal the browsing history of one family member to another that uses the same computer.
 Also, associating all usage information with a particular account or identity (in order to show a complete dashboard) may encourage designers to associate data that would otherwise not be attached to the user account at all.
-Designers should balance the access value against the potential advantages of [[Deidentification]].
+Designers should balance the access value against the potential advantages of [Deidentification](Deidentification).

 ## See Also ##